sungchang79/AI-Fashion/en/maker-api-guide.md

 ### Indexing Input File Information
 * .jsonl and .csv file format encoded in utf-8 is supported.
     * For csv files, you need to fill in the actual data from the first line.
+    * There should be no blank lines in the file.
 * The maximum file size is 20MB, and the maximum number of documents allowed is 10,000.
 * You can upload files up to 4 times per day, and the counting is reset every day at 00:00 Korean time.
 * The maximum number of documents that can be indexed per Service ID is 100,000.